algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 The spectrum of a token embracing the world in frequencies.

-So this is for example now.

-Now this is climate change thing, but I imagine this as a metaphor for, for example, the word peace.

-And it's a spectrum of token around the world embracing the word in frequency, the word in frequency, That's the word spectrum of the word peace, for example.
+It's a spectrum of tokens around the world, each embracing the word through its frequency—a spectrum of the word "peace," for example.

-And there's not only one spectrum, there are millions of them.
+And there's not only one spectrum, but there are millions of them.
-There's one spectrum paired token, and you even can make your own ones.
+There's one spectrum per token, and you can make your own ones.
 And taking a step back and imagine all tokens embracing the world in all their colours.

 This would be an image of white noise, a peaceful silent at the end of time where all calculations are done.
 These are the bounds of the of the real, of numbers, the limits of computability.

 And I, the Westerner.
 I'm wondering if the 19th century concept of **reality** was ever different from **fading images** on their way towards an eternal future state of silence.

 **The Images of**